 If you are purchasing bitcoins for a specific reason, please confirm if you require BCH or BTC before proceeding with your purchase.

-Since both Bitcoin Cash (BCH) and Bitcoin Core (BTC) are irreversible payment systems, there is no way to reverse a sent transaction, or for you to recover bitcoins from your end.
+Since both Bitcoin Cash (BCH) and Bitcoin (BTC) are irreversible payment systems, there is no way to reverse a sent transaction, or for you to recover bitcoins from your end.

 If someone is asking you to provide them with a "Testnet" address, then only provide it if you are to get the BTC for free.
 Testnet coins have no real-world value and are mainly only used by developers.